 14. Get a dog

-If a thief does manage to get inside your shed, we want to make as difficult as possible for them to leave with your bikes.
+If a thief does manage to get inside your shed, you want to make as difficult as possible for them to leave with your bikes.

-And there's loads of useful steps you can take here...
+And there's loads of useful steps you can take to further secure your garden shed here...

 15. Install a security anchor

-This is one of the most significant security steps you can take.
+This is one of the most significant things you can do to increase your shed security.
 But it's easy to get it wrong.
-You need to secure you bikes to something that's almost impossible to remove without power tools.
+You've got to secure you bikes to something that's almost impossible to remove without power tools.

 And this can be more or less difficult depending on what your shed is made from.